Coal Reignites A Mighty Battle Of Labor History

 A Company Town

 "They had the yellow-dog contract which said that, basically, if you took a job at this mine, you could not associate with anyone in the union, you couldn't join," says Doug Estepp, a local historian who runs tours of the area.
 "You were basically fired, blacklisted and evicted — and probably beaten on the way out by the guards just for good measure."

 The coal companies owned your house, they paid you in credits that could only be spent on highly inflated food at the company-owned store, and if you complained about safety, you were fired.

-The private security men from Baldwin-Felts would threaten, beat and sometimes murder agitators — all without impunity.
+The private security men from Baldwin-Felts would threaten, beat and sometimes murder agitators — all with impunity.

 And so it all came to a head in late August 1921.
 The miners of Logan and Mingo counties had had enough.

 Back in the '70s, a documentary called Even the Heavens Weep featured a few of the survivors of the battle, including Paul Maynard.